netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-9/README.md

   },
 ```

 In our case we interact with a server that speaks JSON.
 It takes JSON in and returns JSON back.
 This is perfect for a JavaScript frontend application as it's really easy to take a JavaScript object and turn it into a JSON string. `JSON.stringigy(feedItem)` does just that.
 Since we are delivering data to a REST API we need to use `POST` as the request method.
-It's not really relevant to the course that you understand this now if you don't.
+It's not really relevant to the course that you understand this.

 Remember, we said that asynchronism in Javascript are handled by using `promises`?
 The fetch function therefore returns a promise.
 This can be returned directly from our action, since actions are also asynchroneus.
  A promise has two main functions, `then()` and `catch()`, which both returns new promises (so promises can be chained). `then()` and `catch()` take callback functions as parameters.
 When a promise is *resolved*, the result from that can be accessed passing a callback function to `.then()`.